shaoxiaohu/Face_Alignment_DPR/README.md

 # FaceAlignmentDPR
-The testing code of the TPAMI 2021 paper **"Robust Face Alignment via Deep Progressive Reinitialization and Adaptive Error-driven Learning"**.

 ## Introduction
 This is the example of the testing code corresponding with our recently TPAMI accepted paper **"Robust Face Alignment via Deep Progressive Reinitialization and Adaptive Error-driven Learning"**.